Generalized affine Springer theory and Hilbert schemes on planar curves: Hilbert Schemes of Points on Curve Singularities

 If $f(x,t)$ is a polynomial, we may interpret $\hC$ as the germ of the curve $C=\{f=0\}\subset \C^2$.
 In this case, the intersection of $C$ with a small three-sphere centered at the origin yields a compact one-manifold

-By work of Oblomkov-Rasmussen-Shende and others (see \cite{Mig} and references therein) it is known that topologically, the Hilbert schemes of $\hC$ are controlled by the HOMFLY-PT homology of the corresponding link $\cL$.
+By work of Oblomkov-Rasmussen-Shende and others (see \cite{Mig} and references therein) it is conjectured that, topologically, the Hilbert schemes of $\hC$ are controlled by the HOMFLY-PT homology of the corresponding link $\cL$.
+See Conjecture \ref{conj:ORS} for a more precise statement of the conjecture for minimal $a$-degree.

 Consider $f$ of the form $f = x^n - t^k$ for $n,k \geq 0$.
-The special form of $f$ in this case means that the singularity is {\em quasihomogeneous}, so there is a straightforward $\C^\times$ action on $\cM_{(n,k)}:=M_v$ coming from scaling $x$ and $t$.
+The special form of $f$ in this case means that the singularity is {\em quasi-homogeneous}, so there is a straightforward $\C^\times$ action on $\cM_{(n,k)}:=M_v$ coming from scaling $x$ and $t$.
 As has been noted by various authors, we thus get an extra torus action on the Hilbert schemes.
-This is more nontrivial on the generalized affine Springer fiber side.
+This is less trivial on the generalized affine Springer fiber side.

 Namely, let $1\to G\to \tG\to G_F\to 1$ be an extension of algebraic groups over $\C$ and let $\tG^{\cO}_{\cK}$ be the preimage in $\tG_\cK$ of $G_{F,\cO}$.
 With our definition of $M_v$, we always have an action of the stabilizer of $v$ in $\tG^\cO_\cK \rtimes \C^\times_{rot}$ on $M_v$ (see the next section).
 Let $G=GL_n, G_F=\C^\times_{dil}, \tG=GL_n\times \C^\times_{dil}$, where $\C^\times_{dil}$ acts by dilating the $\Ad$-part in $\Ad\oplus V$.
 This action is considered in \cite{OY} in the case of usual affine Springer fibers, where $\C^\times_{rot},\C^\times_{dil}$ are denoted $\G_m^{rot}, \G_m^{dil}$.
-For $v=(\gamma,e_1)$ corresponding to $f=x^n-t^k$ as in Theorem \ref{thm:maincomparison}, the stabilizer is given as follows.
+For $v=(\gamma,e_n)$ corresponding to $f=x^n-t^k$ as in Theorem \ref{thm:maincomparison}, the stabilizer is given as follows.
 It is worth noting that we use different conventions from the usual (physical) conventions used for $\C^\times_{rot}$ in some of the literature \cite{BDG, BDGH, BDGHK, BFN} .
 In particular, we do \emph{not} include the overall scaling of $N$ by weight $\tfrac{1}{2}$ in addition to scaling $t$.
 These conventions are those used by Webster, see e.g. \cite{WebKD}.